AliRezaei-Code/FastAPI-interview-questions/README.md

 X (Twitter): https://x.com/AliRezaeiX

+# Contributions

+Contributions are very welcome.
+Feel free to submit pull requests to add new questions, improve existing ones, or open issues if you spot any mistakes or want to discuss the wording or accuracy of a question.
+I check GitHub regularly and will review and merge contributions as soon as possible.

 ### Table of Contents
 1. [What is FastAPI and what is it used for?](#q1)
 1. [What Python versions does FastAPI require?](#q2)